rtmigo/chkpkg_py/README.md

 ## Steps

-Without context, the code would look like this:
+Without context, the test script would look like this:

 ``` python3
 from chkpkg import Package